rxavier/poniard/README.md

 For categorical features, high and low cardinality is defined by the `cardinality_threshold` parameter.
 Only low cardinality categorical features are one-hot encoded.

 ## Ensembles
-Poniard makes it easy to combine various estimators in stacking or voting estimators.
-The base esimators can be selected according to their performance or chosen by their names.
+Poniard makes it easy to combine various estimators in stacking or voting ensembles.
+The base esimators can be selected according to their performance (top-n) or chosen by their names.

 Poniard also reports how similar the predictions of the base estimators are, so ensembles with different base esimators can be built.
 A basic correlation table of the cross-validated predictions is built for regression tasks, while [Cramer's V](https://en.wikipedia.org/wiki/Cram%C3%A9r%27s_V) is used for classification.